 The yield of aniline yellow is _____ gm.

-- Not to touch the dye otherwise it will stick on to the hands.
+- Do not touch the dye otherwise it will stick on to the hands.

-- Wash the crude sample repeatedly by water.
+- Wash the crude sample repeatedly with water.

 - Maintain the reaction pH between 4-5.

 Viva Questions for Preparation Of Aniline yellow